kaesve/write-ups/growing-trees/growing-trees.md

 We conveniently can use plain JavaScript objects to describe our rules.
 Our symbols are also just text characters, so we can use JavaScripts strings for our symbol strings.

 By now you might be wondering what any of this has to do with plants and trees.
-If you hoped that L-Systems will create beautiful flora *automagically* for you, you may be a little disappointed.
-In reality, you take the string that comes out of an L-System and then decide how to draw it *yourself*.
-It is up to you to decide how you want to interpret each symbol.
+It turns out L-Systems do not create beautiful flora *automagically*.
+It is up to you how you want to interpret each symbol in a system, and what to do with it.
 Even our example is growing a tree, if you interpret `A` to be a branch segment, `B` a branch segment with a leaf, `L` as starting a new branch to the left and `R` as starting a new branch to the right.
-If you are not convinced, the rest of the article shows you how to draw this out, using the canvas API.
+The rules can also be interpreted as a model of the growth of the tree: every step of the system, we see that each leaf is replaced with two new branches, to the left and to the right, and each branch segment is doubled in size.
+If you are not convinced, the rest of the article shows you how to draw this tree out, using the canvas API.

 ## A blank canvas